2018- New Year, New Work.

-Rock & Roll is a collection of jackets and tops embellished to the max with silver glitzy materials.
+Rock & Roll - glamorous tops and jackets, embellished to the max with glitzy materials.

-Reggae Rags is a hand painted, hand stitched linen collection with cool frayed edges.
+Reggae Rags - hand painted, hand stitched linen collection with cool frayed edges.

-Rumba Wraps is a lacy creation of interesting fabrics that can be a scarf or fashionable head wrap.
+Rumba Wrap - lacy creation of interesting fabrics worn as a scarf or headwrap.